microsoft/Azure-Analytics-and-AI-Engagement/05-azure-synapse-analytics.md

 ![Writing the full table to Azure Synapse](media/05-15.png)

-21. To view all the available transformations in the data flow editor, **click** on the + (add action) which is to the right of the first activity.
+21. To view all the available transformations in the data flow editor, **select** the + (add action) which is to the right of the first activity.

 ![view all the available transformations](media/05-16.png)